wts-thomas/wts-elementor-onboarding/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor and LifterLMS.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 1.0.0 - 05-11-2023 =
+* Admin styles added to mitigate annoying Yoast upselling
+* Dark style overrides for Elementor's default UI colors
+* Marked as 1.0 since this theme has been used for a live site without issues

 = 0.7.0 - 01-03-2023 =
 * Breadcrumb shortcode (page-breadcrumb) with basic css